dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 Now you might ask what's kernel, padding and stride in convolution filters?

-#### Kernel(F)
+#### Kernel

-The size of kernel used for convolution on input to the filter.
+The size of kernel(F) used for convolution on input to the filter.
 For e.g. 5x5, 3x3 or 7x7 are popular kernel sizes.
 It implements element-wise computation across input matrix and outputs the sum.
 Kernel usually has a size that is much smaller than the original input so that we can take advantage of decrease in memory.

 Consider example,